openhab/openhab-docs/_addons_bindings/zwave/doc/heiman/hs1caz_0_0.md

 | OFF | Untriggered |

 ### Alarm (CO)

+Indicates if the carbon monoxide alarm is triggered

 The ```alarm_co``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.